Contact Nuisance Abatement at 916-875-5656 or visit the Sacramento County website HERE.

-Contact the local Sheriff's Service Center or other responsible law enforcement agency in the area where the crime occurred.
+Contact the local Sheriff's Service Center or the law enforcement agency responsible for the area where the crime occurred.

 Contact the Sheriff's Towing Enforcement at 916-876-6641 (Monday - Friday, 8:00am–3:30pm), the Sheriff's Communications Center at 916-874-5115 (24 hours/7 days), or any law enforcement agency with access to the California Law Enforcement Telecommunications System (CLETS).

-Contact your local Sheriff's Service Center for the telephone number of the Crime Analysis section in your area.
-Crime Mapping.
+Use the online crime mapping tool on this website.
+If you have further questions, contact your local Sheriff’s Service Center for the number of the local crime analysis center in your area.